-Yes, the skin of the kumquat is considered the most healthy part of the fruit and the added vitamin C is great of the growing fetus and the pregnant mother.
+Yes, kumquat’s skin is considered the most healthy part of the fruit.
+The added vitamin C is excellent for the growing fetus and the pregnant mother.

 How many varieties of kumquats are there?

-There are two main varieties of kumquats: Marumi and Nagami.
-Marumi is round, gold yellow, sweeter and juicier than Nagami, and not as common.
+There are two primary varieties of kumquats: Marumi and Nagami.
+Marumi is round, gold yellow, sweeter and juicier than Nagami, and not as expected.
 Nagami look like an olive-sized oval orange and are much more common.

-Some Naturopathic doctors suggest that women who are battling breast cancer should avoid kumquats.
+Some Naturopathic doctors suggest that women battling breast cancer should avoid kumquats.